Safety is a Two-Way Street

 During the summer months, there are longer daylight hours and warmer weather resulting in more people walking, cycling, and driving on our roadways.
 With this increase in traffic, it is important for pedestrians and motorists to focus on sharing the road.
 During the past several years the number of pedestrian injuries and fatalities have increased.
 We want to change that and help you be safe this summer when walking, running or cycling in New Jersey.

-- Obey all traffic laws – keep right, stop at red lights and stop signs.
+- Obey traffic laws, including staying right and stopping at red lights and stop signs.

-- Use sidewalks when available – if not stay close to the curb and walk facing traffic.
+- Use sidewalks when available; if not, walk close to the curb facing traffic.

 million people in the US ride their bike annually

 is the average age when most kids learn to ride a bike